openmindculture/react-dataviz-demo/README.md

 The best practice, simply put, is a hard-coded path optimized for GitHub pages, in the Vite configuration file.
 Locally, `npm run dev` will continue to work as usual because Vite's dev server handles paths correctly by default.
 `npm run build` will generate the dist folder with the correct relative paths for GitHub Pages.

+Furthermore, it only works after separating build and deployment into two distinct steps, Honestly, as Gemini suggested right away, but when I asked if the simpler JetBrains AI alternative will work, Gemini falsely agreed and proceeded with the broken approach.
+Again, a good tutorial would have saved time and computing resources.

 -> [Gemini: Artifacts vs. CI/CD Debate](https://g.co/gemini/share/6eb6d38b9ec9)